GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Wands and Staves.md

 **Wand of Reverbarays**, $1,800
 Uses [Inte].
 When used, a fine ray is projected which creates audible distortions.
 This is a sonic attack.

+**Wand of Rot**, $1,800
+Uses [Inte].
+When used, a darkly transparent ray springs towards the foe.
+This is a necrotic attack.

+**Wand of Stabbing**, $1,800
+Uses [Will].
+When used, a small glowing blade is projected towards the foe.
+This is a dagger attack.

+**Wand of Shock**, $1,800
+Uses [Will].
+When used, it produces a bolt of electricity towards the foe.

 **Wand of the Pacifist**, $2,000
 Uses [Empy].
 When used, performs an undamaging attack which knocks the foe prone instead of inflicting a wound.
 A critical hit also confers a -1 penalty to all attacks they make before the end of the next round.
 Many describe the sensation of being struck by this wand as unpleasent and mildy confusing.